Written by Alexandra Schmidt, a Dubrovnik local, and updated by the Chasing the Donkey team.

 One mistake many tourists make when coming to Dubrovnik is limiting themselves to only restaurants in the Old Town.
 Sure, this is where you’ll find the highest concentration of restaurants, but be prepared for higher prices and bigger crowds.

-Best Restaurants In Dubrovnik With A View Of The Old Town
+Best Restaurants With A View Of The Old Town

-Without a doubt, the best view of the Dubrovnik is from atop Mount Srd. you’ll have to pay to take the cable car or hike here to get up, but the view is worth it.
-The best time of the day to come here is during sunset for a cocktail or a dinner.
-You’ll want to make a reservation, especially during high season in the summertime.
+Without a doubt, the best view of Dubrovnik is from atop Mount Srd.
+You’ll have to pay to take the Cable Car in Dubrovnik or hike here to get up, but the view is worth it.
+The best time of the day to come here is during sunset for a cocktail or dinner.
+You’ll want to make a reservation, especially during the high season in the summertime.

-Above 5 is one of my favorite restaurants in Dubrovnik that has one of the best views from within the Old Town.
+Above five is one of my favorite restaurants in Dubrovnik, with one of the best views from within the Old Town.
 Attached to a boutique hotel, this exclusive rooftop restaurant serves locally sourced food full of thought and flavor.
 I think this place is perfect for a nice meal out on the town, and the prices are fair for the quality of food, service, and epic view.

 You probably wouldn’t find this place unless you were looking.
 Komarda overlooks the Old Town’s harbor and is perfect for relaxing in a bit of shade.
-The prices are less expensive than the aforementioned, and the menu has a variety of Mediterranean cuisine.
+The prices are less expensive than those above, and the menu has a variety of Mediterranean cuisine.

 Best Restaurants For Local Cuisine

-This was one of the first places I went when I came to Dubrovnik, and I’ve been coming back ever since.
+This was one of the first places I went to when I came to Dubrovnik, and I’ve been returning ever since.
 A very traditional restaurant with fair prices, Ragusa 2 has many authentic Dalmatian and Dubrovnik dishes.
 I recommend getting the seafood platter and the Rozata dessert.

 Don’t be fooled by the name.
-This isn’t an Indian restaurant, or a Croatian restaurant either.
+This isn’t an Indian restaurant or a Croatian restaurant, either.
 Taj Mahal is known for having the best Bosnian cuisine in Dubrovnik, with two locations, one in the Old Town and one in Lapad.
-It’s an excellent place to try Bosnian dishes like kebabs, cevapi, and Turkish coffee and desserts.
+It’s an excellent place to try Bosnian dishes like kebabs, cevapi, Turkish coffee and desserts.

 Pantarul is a family-run restaurant that serves a variety of local Mediterranean dishes.
 The intimate and romantic setting is great for a date night or even a dinner out with friends.
 I recommend getting the sea bass and the gluten-free cake.